 The first step to managing a concussion is being able to recognize common signs and symptoms.
-A concussion should be suspected following a blow to the head, face or neck, or a blow to the body that transmits a force to the head.
+A concussion may be caused by a significant impact to the head, face, neck or body, with an impulsive force transmitted to the head.
 It is important to observe for one or more of the signs or symptoms of a concussion which may take hours or days to appear.
 Refer to the Student Concussion and Head Injury resource package for a list of common signs and symptoms.